christianltraxler/stats-trax/README.md

 Fix formatting for mobile
 Fix website background design to account for longer pages Add loading spinner for wait while page loads
+Add mini popup on stat table columns to explain the meaning of each stat

 ## Sections
 ### Home